 No. CMEA accreditation affirms faithfulness to philosophy and practice, not specific academic results or test scores.

 Site visits are recommended for schools seeking full accreditation but may not be required in every case.
 The review process emphasizes relational understanding rather than inspection.
+Site visits can also be done by video call.

 CMEA identifies core principles such as living books, narration, habit formation, respect for the child as a person created in the image of God, and education as the science of relations as non-negotiable elements of faithful Charlotte Mason practice.